 What Causes Bottoming Out?

-Bottoming out happens when the internal support (the skin that keeps it in place) of the breast implant is lost.
-Though bottoming out isn’t something any woman in New Jersey expects to experience after her breast augmentation, there are some who will.
-And while there are some issues that lead to bottoming out that are beyond the control of you or your surgeon, being educated in what can cause bottoming out can help you avoid the complication in the first place.
-There are several things that can cause this phenomenon, such as:
+Bottoming out happens when the internal support of the breast, the skin that keeps it in place, is lost.
+Bottoming out is not a common occurrence after breast augmentation, however it can happen and seeking correction is a typical response.
+Some issues that lead to bottoming out are beyond the control of patients or surgeons.
+Learning the causes can help avoid the complication.
+There are several things that can cause this situation including:

-● Having overly large implants placed in a patient with small, high breasts.
+- Large implants being placed in a patient with small, high breasts

-● The natural weight of the implant can pull the breasts down over time.
+- The natural weight of the implant pulling the breast down over time

-● Having loss of skin elasticity, such as women who have had extreme weight loss and have excess skin.
+- Loss of skin elasticity, such as women who have had extreme weight loss and have excess skin

 Signs And Symptoms Of Bottoming Out

-● The bottom of your breasts may appear to bulge downward.
+- The bottom of the breasts may appear to bulge downward

-● Your nipples may appear to point or move upwards, rather than forward.
+- Nipples may appear to point or move upwards, rather than forward

-If you are a woman in the New Jersey area who has experienced any of the signs or symptoms we mentioned above, reach out to Dr. Comizio today and schedule an appointment to discuss breast revision surgery.
-She and her staff provide a quality of care that goes way beyond her individual role as a plastic surgeon.
-Dr. Comizio spends adequate time with each of her breast revision patients to ensure they fully understand their procedure and makes it a point to closely follow her patients after surgery.
+Bottoming out is not something to ignore.
+Any signs or symptoms should be reported.
+Dr. Comizio can help resolve issues from a previous surgery.
+Simply call the office to schedule a consultation to discuss breast revision surgery.
+Dr. Comizio and her staff provide a quality of care that goes beyond her individual role as a plastic surgeon.
+Dr. Comizio spends significant time with each of her breast revision patients to ensure they fully understand the procedure and makes it a point to closely follow her patients after surgery.